Who We Are

 Here is an overview of our properties:

 MyDomaine (Lifestyle): MyDomaine makes an aspirational life achievable—and affordable—with curated home-design inspiration, quick and fresh recipes, and healthy relationship advice that awaken a life well lived.
-MyDomaine reaches 2.5 million people each month.
+MyDomaine reaches over two million people each month.

-Brides (Lifestyle): Brides inspires and guides our nearly 4M monthly users as they make decisions from pre-engagement through the honeymoon.
+Brides (Lifestyle): Brides inspires and guides our two million monthly users as they make decisions from pre-engagement through the honeymoon.
 Brides is committed to bringing you an inclusive look at the world of weddings, with every type of couple, every type of wedding, and every type of celebration.

-ThoughtCo (Education and Information): ThoughtCo is one of the largest and most comprehensive learning, information, and education sites online.
-ThoughtCo helps 12.5 million people a month become lifelong learners.
+Thoughtco (Education and Information): ThoughtCo is one of the largest and most comprehensive learning, information, and education sites online.
+ThoughtCo helps nearly eight million people a month become lifelong learners.

 Read about Dotdash and our family of brands in the news.